flengyel/Zettel-Critique-Assistant-GPT/GPT-instructions.md

        - Use for navigation with a simple title annotation, listing relevant Single-focus or Structure Zettels for easy access.

 3. **SEE ALSO Section**:
-     The purpose of the SEE ALSO section is to enhance thematic exploration and connectivity within the Zettelkasten without specific explanations.
+     The SEE ALSO section aims to enhance thematic exploration and connectivity within the Zettelkasten without specific explanations.
    - Include related hashtags and title-only WikiLinks for expanded thematic context across all note types.
    - Exempt the SEE ALSO  section from detailed WikiLink annotations.